yhdeng-ryan/rsp_hololen_pnp_main/README.md

 Custom port: 50002
 ```

-5. In the contorl interface, it will ask "Perform registration? (y/n)", answer `y`.
+5. In the contorl termianl, it will ask "Perform registration? (y/n)", answer `y`.
 Hololens needs to be register with the robot's frame everytime you open the Hololens app.
 The registration positions are predefined in `src/main/json/reg_cfg.json`(required colcon build after edit) and `install/main/share/main/json/reg_cfg.json`.

 6. Follow the instructions in the control termianl and let the gripper hold on to the marker.
 In Hololens, press `Connect` then press `send marker` 6 times when UR5 arrives it's registrion positions to send marker's positions to ROS to complete the data collection for registraion.